xrjvn/cp317a-group25-carrentalsystem/docs/sprint03.md

 ## **Connor Davison – UI-7 UI Cleanup & Layout Improvements**
 ### **Overview**
 Added a checkout page where reservations are only confirmed under newly added checkout page.
 Updated the reservations page to prompt users to log in or sign up if they aren’t.
 Added a small graph that shows how much the user is spenidng on which car.
 Could be implemented for how much the user has spent overall for their past completed cars.
+Added a sign out button to remove the current user from local stroage

 ### **Files Modified**
  `/src/app/reservations/page.tsx`